BRP Malapascua: Delivery and commissioning

 The ship left Yokohama, Japan on February 27, 2017, and arrived in the Port of Manila on March 3, 2017.with CDR Garydale Gimotea being her first commanding officer.

 BRP Malapascua was commissioned during a commissioning ceremony held at Philippine Coast Guard headquarters in Manila on March 7, 2017, with CDR Garydale Gimotea being her first commanding officer.
 The ceremony was attended by the Speaker of the House of Representatives Cong.
 Pantaleon Alvarez, and Department of Transportation Sec.
 Arthur Tugade.

 Service history

 The ship has distinguished itself in challenging missions.
 Notable of which are the patrols conducted in Benham Rise, Inabangga, Bohol terrorist incident.
 The vessel was also stationed in Mindanao conducting security patrols in the waters Basilan, Jolo, Tawi-tawi and supported the government's campaign in Marawi.
-Further, BRP Malapascua has resiliently responded to the people of Palawan, during the TS Vinta and TS Agaton, and saved many typhoon victims in Mangsee Island.
-The Officers and men of BRP Malapascua have effectively carried out the PCG mandates with dedication, competence and selflessness.
-This fine display of character epitomize the commitment of the true coastguardian.
+Further, BRP Malapascua has responded to the people of Palawan, during the TS Vinta and TS Agaton, and saved many typhoon victims in Mangsee Island.
+The Officers and men of BRP Malapascua have carried out the PCG manuella.

 On 6 February 2023, the Malapascua was on a mission to resupply the BRP Sierra Madre when it was challenged by a vessel of the China Coast Guard which pointed a laser at the Malapascua causing temporary blindness to some of her crew.